5 Flowers to Grow Through Winter in Southern California

 Snapdragons make an excellent cut flower for the Winter garden and add color to the landscape.
 While they can be grown as short-lived perennials in mild climates, I have had the best success growing them as annuals in regards to reliability.

 I am a huge fan of the ‘madame butterfly series‘ snapdragons.
-They are a type of snapdragon that is full, frilly, and fluffy (pictured)!
+They are a type of snapdragon that is full, frilly, and fluffy (pictured below)!

 Stock (Matthiola Incana)